ishanpandey2512/Dynamic-Programming/README.md

 # Digit-DP
-Anybody willing to learn digit dp will find this useful
+Anybody willing to learn dp will find this useful .